andrewkliskey/ddns-ip-track/README.md

-# ddns-ip-track
+# DDNS-IP-Track

 Monitor the changes of the IP address that a domain resolves to.

+This can be used to monitor how ofter your Dynamic IP address is changing.
+This is to be used in correlation with a DDNS provider such as duckdns.org.

-Default is to check every 5 mins, any changes are recorded into a text file.
+The default config checks every 5 mins, any changes are recorded into a text file.

 Terminal view: